Metropolitan Borough of St Helens: History

 The Metropolitan Borough was formed on 1 April 1974 as a merger of the former County Borough of St Helens, along with the urban districts of Haydock, Newton-le-Willows and Rainford, and parts of Billinge-and-Winstanley and Ashton-in-Makerfield urban districts, along with part of Whiston Rural District, all from the administrative county of Lancashire.

 Between 1974 and 1986 (when it was abolished), the borough council shared functions with Merseyside County Council.
 After abolition, the functions of this body were in part devolved to the boroughs and in part transferred to ad hoc agencies.

 Governance

 St Helens Metropolitan Borough Council composition

 The Metropolitan Borough Council is made up of 48 councillors, three representing each of the 16 wards.
 Elections to St Helens Metropolitan Borough Council are held in three out of every four years, with one-third of the 48 seats on the council being elected at each election.

 The Labour Party has had a majority on the council since the first election in 1973, except for a period between the 2004 election and the 2010 election when no party had a majority.
 This allowed an alliance between the Liberal Democrats and the Conservatives to take control after the 2006 election until Labour regained control in 2010.

-Since then Labour has strengthened its position on the council, and following the 2022 election the council is composed of the following councillors:
+Since then Labour has lost its majority position on the council, and following the 2022 election the council is composed of the following councillors: